csula/cs590-fall-2015/README.md

 ## Announcements

+* [10/5/2015] This is to remind students [clojuredocs.org](http://clojuredocs.org) is an excellent reference site for clojure programming.
+Also, note that if you find yourself writing a function or routine, please check to see if this has already been written.
+Chances are that someone has already wrote something similar to what you're intending to write.

 * [10/2/2015] As of today, the Monday class is full.
 You can no longer switch class unless you have **explicit** permission from me.
 As a side note, for those of you thinking that by attending the Monday session, you can perhaps get a leg up on the quiz questions, don't bother!
 Your quizzes will consist of 5 questions randomly drawn from a pool of questions.

 * [10/1/2015] Before looking at the solution, you should take a look at the [non-graded quiz](documents/notes/02_functional-primer.md#non-graded-quiz) and use it as a checkpoint.